OpenAI to 'pause' voice linked to Scarlett Johansson

 "Sky's voice is not an imitation of Scarlett Johansson."

-OpenAI is working on a way to "pause" Sky as it addresses what appears to be confusion about who it sounds like, the company said in a post on X, formerly Twitter.
+OpenAI is working on a way to "pause" Sky as it addresses what appears to be confusion about who it sounds like, the company said on X.

 "We've heard questions about how we chose the voices in ChatGPT, especially Sky," OpenAI said.